What is a connected vehicle?

 How many vehicles will be involved?

-By mid-2018, the Tampa Hillsborough Expressway Authority and its partners will equip approximately 1,600 privately owned automobiles, 10 buses and 10 streetcars with wireless communication devices to participate in the pilot.
-Hundreds of local pedestrians will also be able to participate by downloading and running a smartphone app.
+The Tampa Hillsborough Expressway Authority and its partners are equipping approximately 1,600 privately owned automobiles, 10 buses and 10 streetcars with wireless communication devices to participate in the pilot.

 Where in Tampa will connected vehicle technology be deployed?